-Attachment of earnings – If the unpaid Business CCJ was owed by a sole trader then this could be an option.
+Attachment of earnings – If the unpaid Business CCJ was owed by a sole-trader then this could be an option.
 It can also apply where a personal guarantee was given by a Company Director and subsequently ratified by a court order.
 An attachment of earnings will allow for a monthly or weekly amount to be deducted from somebody’s wage.
 A slow process depending on the amount owing but can be effective all the same.

-Insolvency Action/Winding Up petition – For unpaid Business CCJ’s of over £750, A winding up petition can be issued by a creditor to enforce payment.
+Insolvency Action/Winding Up petition – For unpaid Business CCJ’s of over £750, A winding-up petition can be issued by a creditor to enforce payment.
 It carries the purpose of forcing an insolvent limited company into liquidation.
-If the court decides the Limited Company that owes the money is insolvent, then they will issue a winding up order.
-You will have been expected to have attempted all reasonable methods of collecting payment of the unpaid ccj prior to this action.
+If the court decides the Limited Company that owes the money is insolvent, then they will issue a winding-up order.
+You will have been expected to have attempted all reasonable methods of collecting payment of the unpaid CCJ prior to this action.

 Get expert help!

-Federal Management has helped thousands of Businesses across the UK collect their unpaid Business Debts.
+Federal Management has helped thousands of businesses across the UK collect their unpaid Business Debts.
 If you have a situation where you have a CCJ for a Business Debt and it has not been paid, it is worth speaking to the Professionals.
-Our friendly New Business Team offer a Free assessment and can advise of the best possible options for you.
+Our friendly New Business Team offers a Free assessment and can advise of the best possible options for you.
 We have a dedicated Commercial Legal and High Court Enforcement Team.
 They specialise in helping enforce payment of stacks of Unpaid Commercial CCJ’s every month.

 It is important for any Business to know is that a CCJ is not essential to collect an unpaid Business Debt.
-In fact over 95% of the B2B Debt Collection cases we do have no CCJ – A very worthwhile consideration before you enter the lengthy and expensive court route.
+In fact, over 95% of the B2B Debt Collection cases we do have no CCJ – A very worthwhile consideration before you enter the lengthy and expensive court route.

-If your Business is owed money or has an unpaid Business CCJ, speak to our friendly New Business Team today for Professional Expert advice.
+If your business is owed money or has an unpaid Business CCJ, speak to our friendly New Business Team today for Professional Expert advice.